Alluxio/alluxio/docs/en/deploy/Running-Alluxio-Using-Vagrant.md

 right, then "create key"), which will download the JSON key.
 Save the JSON key in a safe location.

-Using the [gcloud sdk](https://console.cloud.google.com) configure keys for ssh:
+Using the [gcloud sdk](https://console.cloud.google.com) configure keys for SSH:

 ```bash
 $ curl https://sdk.cloud.google.com | bash